birobali/restfulapi/RESTfulAPIguidline.md

 <<example>>

+### PUT
+The method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.

+## REsource collection
 ### POST
 #### Creating a new resource as a factory:
 When using POST to create new resources, the server decides the URI for the newly created resource.